gtekle/awesome-books-with-es6-modules/README.md

 ![Mobile - Books List Page](./assets/img/awesome-books-home-mobile-version.png)

-In this website you can add awesome books of your choice to the list of books and see the existing ones saved in your localstorage object.
+In this website you can add books of your choice to the list of books and save them in your browser's localstorage.

 ## Built With